merelin/diffa/release-notes/next.md

 * Upgraded to Lucene 3.6.1
 * Upgraded to Spring Security 3.1.2
 * Downgraded to HSQLDB 2.2.8 (only relevant for testing purposes)
+* New Netflix Curator 1.2.3 dependency
+* Upgraded from Google Collections (obsolete) to Guava 11.0.1

 ## Upgrading